nliittsc/SAT-Solver/README.md

 More can be found [here.](https://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/RND3SAT/descr.html)

+I think `QuickCheck` can be used for this?

 ### Parsing
 The solver currently expects a file to be in standard DIMACs format, as described [in this link.](https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html)

 In order to parse the file into a data structure that can be used by the solver, the [parsec library](https://github.com/haskell/parsec) is used.
 The source code for the parsing operations can be found in `src/ParseCNF.hs`.

+The parsing is basic and done very 'literally' in that the `.cnf` file essentially just encodes the a list of lists of `Literal`s (which are just `Int`s.)